-Well don’t ask me why but I have a surplus of uncooked rice taking up real estate in the refrigerator (I do this a lot with stuff to keep bugs at bay and keeping dry goods cold seems to do it) – but I digress a little.
+Did you know how many great ways there are to use uncooked rice other than cook it?
+Well don’t ask me why but I have a surplus of uncooked rice taking up real estate in the refrigerator (I do this a lot with food type stuff to keep bugs at bay whether I plan on eating it or not, and keeping dry goods cold seems to do it) – but I digress a little.
 I need to find a way to put that stuff to good use.

-So I’ve been doing some research lately trying to find out what all you can do with uncooked rice (besides cooking it) And no, cooking it isn’t something I wanted to do.
-I’m not trying to be the nutrition Nazi here but I think of white rice as a “filler” product like enriched white flour.
-But in dry form it seems to do a lot more!
+So I’ve been doing some research lately trying to find out what all you can do with uncooked rice And no, cooking it isn’t something I wanted to do, hehehe I’m not trying to be the nutrition Nazi here but I think of white rice as a “filler” product like white flour.
+But in dry form it’s got some really good uses!

 What Makes Rice So Nice?

 You know those little tiny packets you find inside every over the counter medicine bottle that say “Desiccant-Do Not Eat”?
 It’s a packet of silica used to absorb moisture – but the truth is that rice grains perform the same duty-which is why people sometimes drop them into salt shakers, or if an “oopsie” with a cell phone getting wet occurs, they dry out more easily in a bag of rice.

 If you live in a high humidity environment (myself included) you will find dry rice to be a real boon in your household!